Susan Potter

 Hopefully that provided a quick illustration of how to improve effectiveness of resolving merge conflicts, even in a minimally beneficial case.

-If you enjoyed this content, please consider sharing via social media, following my accounts, or subscribing to the RSS feed.
+If you enjoyed this content, please consider sharing this link with a friend, following my GitHub, Twitter/X or LinkedIn accounts, or subscribing to my RSS feed.